COVID: UK greenlights Merck antiviral pill | DW | 04.11.2021

 The oral pill, known as molnupiravir, is the first to have successfully treated COVID-19.
 However, it is not clear when it will be available.

-The UK's Medicines and Healthcare products Regulatory Agency (MHRA) approved on Thursday the use of a coronavirus treatment manufactured by US phamaceutical company Merck & Co.
+The UK's Medicines and Healthcare products Regulatory Agency (MHRA) approved on Thursday the use of a coronavirus treatment manufactured by US pharmaceutical company Merck & Co.

 The MHRA said the pill is "safe and effective at reducing the risk of hospitalization and death in people with mild to moderate COVID-19 who are at increased risk of developing severe disease."